-On the other side, the U.S. Department of Agriculture (USDA) points out that the hot dog is considered a sandwich using its definitions.
-The USDA regulatory definitions state that a closed sandwich must contain 35% cooked meat and no more than 50% bread.
-A typical sandwich consists of two slices of bread (in the hot dog's case, a bun) that enclose the meat.
+Some hot dog fans are of the controversial opinion that this game day snack is indeed a sandwich.
+For one, the U.S. Department of Agriculture (USDA) points out that the hot dog is considered a sandwich according to its definition of a sandwich, which states that a closed sandwich must contain 35% cooked meat and no more than 50% bread.
+A typical sandwich consists of two slices of bread (in the hot dog's case, a bun fills in for the pieces of bread) that enclose the meat.

 No matter how wrong this may seem to some hot dog purists, this definition puts a hot dog firmly into the category of sandwich.
 Is this hot dog blasphemy, or a genius way to define America's favorite cookout snack?

 Or Is a Hot Dog a Taco?

 However, others say that a hot dog is not a sandwich, but a taco.
 To answer questions such as this, the Cube Rule was invented.
 This categorization tool was made to help curious foodies determine what foods fit into what categories.
 The Cube Rule says that there are eight categories of food that all other foods can be placed into based on the placement of starch.
 According to the Cube Rule, foods with starch on the bottom and both sides are tacos, meaning that a hot dog is most definitely a taco.